AldoSuba/docs.buf.build/docs/reference/inputs.md

 The various I/O options for `buf` may seem a bit daunting, so we'll break down how this all fits together.

-In general, a Buf schema input is a collection of `.proto` files used by many of the `buf` commands.
+In general, a schema input for `buf` is a collection of `.proto` files used by many of the `buf` commands.
 In most cases, this is a [module](../bsr/overview.mdx#modules), but a variety of other formats are supported and explained below.